How GDP Data Quality Ratings Are Produced

 CALCULATING THE GDP DATA RATINGS

-Having weighted the six factors, they are then combined into the GDP Data Quality Index.
+Having weighted the five factors, they are then combined into the GDP Data Quality Index.
 The data are then ranked by quartile and each country receives a summary rating from A to D grade.

 The summary ratings are described below: